McKinney Vento Homeless Assistance

 When you move, you should do the following:

 - Contact the school district’s local liaison for homeless education (see phone number below) for help in enrolling your child in a new school or arranging for your child to continue in his or her former school.
-(Or, someone at a shelter, social services office, or the school can direct you to the person you need to contact.)

 - Contact the school and provide any information you think will assist the teachers in helping your child adjust to new circumstances.